 And pay them appropriately.

-Posted by thedorkydaddy in Arts, Emotions, Home Tags: Art, coronavirus, COVID-19, drawing, essential services, Food Services, Giving Thanks, Grateful, gratitude, Grocery Store Employees, Healthcare, Helping others, isolation, Journalists, Kindness, Postal Carriers, Sacrifice, Sanitation Workers, Saying thank you, social distancing, Stay Home, Thank you, Thanks
+Posted by thedorkydaddy in Arts, COVID-19, Emotions, Family, Home, People and Society Tags: Art, coronavirus, COVID-19, drawing, essential services, Food Services, Giving Thanks, Grateful, gratitude, Grocery Store Employees, Healthcare, Helping others, isolation, Journalists, Kindness, Postal Carriers, Sacrifice, Sanitation Workers, Saying thank you, social distancing, Stay Home, Thank you, Thanks

 Here in the northeast, it’s supposed to be pretty snowy this weekend, and with no plans for us set in stone, we’re likely to be hunkering down inside as much as possible, watching the birds at the feeder in the backyard and likely a ton of PBS Kids programming.
 Maybe I’ll even make some popcorn.